 Formal education is not a requirement for most warehouse stock clerks.
 A minimal requirement may be to hold a high school diploma or GED certificate.
 A higher degree in any field may also be preferred by some employers.
 Traits that may aid in warehouse clerk employability include speaking and listening skills, mathematical aptitude, deductive reasoning capabilities and strong organizational skills.

 Most training for warehouse clerks takes place on the job.
 Entry-level clerks work in the stockroom packing and unpacking goods, receiving items and stocking shelves.
 As knowledge of the warehouse's inventory system is attained, some of these employees will be able to transition into the role of warehouse stock clerk.

 Warehouse stock clerks require little formal education and usually receive on-the-job training.
-The job growth outlook for these positions is slower than the job market as a whole.
-The median salary for these positions is around $26,000 per year.
+The job growth outlook for these positions show little or no change on the job market as a whole.
+The median salary for these positions is around $25,700 per year.